gustavohrp/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Note that there are a number of days/intervals where there are missing values (coded as NA).
+Note that there are a number of days/intervals where there are missing values (coded as `NA`).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with `NA`s)

 ```r